 There are two organizations in which building designers can achieve a level of public professionalism.
 They are AIBD (the American Institute of Building Design) and NCBDC (the National Council of Building Design Certification).
 AIBD is to building designers what AIA is to Architects.
 Professionals bound together by common interest and expertise in this organization.
 In fact, AIBD include building designers and architects within its membership.
 Both groups require a certain amount of CEU’s (continuing education units) each year to show that you are actively learning and staying in tune with the latest in design technology.

 NCBDC is a separate organization that oversee the national certification of building designers.
 House plan designers looking to become nationally certified will have to pass a two (2) day certification exam involving eleven (11) sections.
 If successful, they become CPBD or a “Certified Professional Building Designer”.
 This is the highest accolade that a residential building designer can attain.
 Building designers are not required to be certified by law, but this may very well change in the near future as several state are moving towards regulations on the residential design industry.

 Building designers or home designers, as referred to by some, do great work.
 In some cases, building designers are even better than some architects that specialize in other types building designs.
-This is not to say that architects are not good home plan designers, but you may consider choosing your design professional based on his/her speciality, experience, talent, and not just licensure.
+This is not to say that architects are not good home plan designers, but you may consider choosing your design professional based on his/her specialty, experience, talent, and not just licensure.
+Interviewing Building Designers for home design services would help you in making a choice between the two.
 You will likely encounter various home plan design fees with either of these design professionals, so you must also consider your design services budget too.